React2github/arabicbabynames/README.md

 This is a web application that utilizes it's own babyname API and generates a random arabic baby name

-There is an option to pick male or female
+* There is an option to pick male or female

-* It will give meaning of name
+* It will give an arabic name
-* Country of Origin
+* Meaning of name
-* Variations of the name
+* Famous Figures with name

 * The backend api was created via Express & Node.Js
 * It is fetched using Axios.